darinwilson/moran/README.md

 # moran

-moran is a simple JSON parser and generator for [RubyMotion Android](http://rubymotion.com).
+moran (mo-RAN) is a simple JSON parser and generator for [RubyMotion Android](http://rubymotion.com).
 It provides a Ruby wrapper around the [Jackson JSON parser for Java.](https://github.com/FasterXML/jackson)

 moran emulates the standard Ruby JSON API, providing `parse` and `generate` methods: